jasonkwm/aws-cloud-practitioner/module-5/README.md

 - Helps to `reduce your database costs` by reducing unnecessary input/output (I/O) operations, while ensuring that your database resources `remain reliable and available`
 - Consider Amazon Aurora if your `workloads` require `high availability`
 - It replicates `six copies` of your data across `three Availability Zones` and `continuously backs up` your data to **Amazon S3**

+# Amazon DynamoDB
+Amazon DynamoDB is a `key-value database service`.
+It delivers `single-digit millisecond` performance at any scale.

+## Non-relational Databases
+One type of structural approach for **nonrelational databases** is `key-value pairs`.
+With key-value pairs, data is organized into items (keys), and items have attributes (values).
+You can `add or remove attributes` from items in the table at any time and `not every item` in the table has to have the `same attributes`